Whoopi Goldberg

 Biography of Whoopi Goldberg

-Whoopi Goldberg is undeniably a brilliant Hollywood actress.
-Her participation in even a mediocre film guarantees box office success.
-This exceptional African American has played over four hundred roles in theater and film.
+Whoopi Goldberg is undeniably one of Hollywood's most brilliant actresses.
+Her presence in even a mediocre film can guarantee box office success.
+This exceptional performer has taken on over four hundred roles across theater and film.

 In the photo: Whoopi Goldberg